When you have bunions, finding shoes that look good and feel good can be a challenge.

 In terms of material, you can’t go wrong with soft, supple leather.
 (Luckily, vegan alternatives can work just as well.)
 "One, they’ll stretch a little bit and two, they’ll also be a little more forgiving in terms of exerting pressure against the bunion," says Paul Langer, DPM, a Minneapolis-based podiatrist.
-These shoes from Mephisto are designed with soft leather uppers and an adjustable hook-and-loop strap to prevent too much rubbing.
+These shoes from Naturalizer are designed with soft leather uppers and an adjustable hook-and-loop strap to prevent too much rubbing.

 Kork-Ease Ava 2.0 Wedge Sandal

-For anyone looking for a little bit of height, these clogs from Kork-Ease may be the answer.
+For anyone looking for a little bit of height, these wedges from Kork-Ease may be the answer.
 Heels increase pressure on the forefoot, so a lower heel is generally better.
 "If you’re going to go with something with more of a higher heel…that is greater than two and a half inches, look for something more like a platform," says Howard Osterman, DPM, a foot and ankle specialist based in Washington, D.C.

 Taos Footwear Virtue Mary Janes